Colombia Select Decaf Coffee Beans

 250g Bag

 You select how often you want a delivery, we do the rest.
 One flat price plus shipping.
-We give you a new, unique single-origin coffee from our selection that’s hot off the roaster.
+We give you a new, unique single-plot coffee from our selection that’s hot off the roaster.
 You get it delivered straight to your door at peak roast time.

 Subscribers will get to sample all of our current roasts, except for our Modern American and 431.
 In addition, we’ll include our limited-edition roasts in your subscription at no extra charge to you.
 Most of the time these never make the online store, and are only in our shop for a short period.